benc-uk/angular-demoapp/README.md

 In all cases these configuration parameters are set via standard system environmental variables.
 You can also use a `.env` file which will be picked up.
 Note.
 The `APPSETTING_` prefix is designed to allow configuration when running in Azure App Services

+# Docker

 # Azure Templates
+Four Azure Resource Manager (ARM) templates are provided, for a range of deployment scenarios.
+See the [template readme](azure-deploy/README.md) for more details

 # Example Architecture (in Azure)
-Overall deployment of the application looks as follows
+The overall deployment of the application looks as follows.
+This shows the application deployed into two Azure App Service applications, however when running in containers the overall topology is the same.
 ![diagram](https://user-images.githubusercontent.com/14982936/28728279-f3967b24-73bf-11e7-9db4-fc5d41c6fda8.png)